Behavioral Science: Applications in Leadership & Supervision Conference 2019

 Ellie Kazemi, PhD, BCBA-D

 Dr. Florence DiGennaro Reed, a board certified behavior analyst, received a doctorate in school psychology from Syracuse University.
 She also completed a clinical post-doctoral fellowship at the Institute for Child Development and a pre-doctoral internship in clinical psychology at the May Center for Education and Neurorehabilitation and the May Center for Child Development.
 Presently, Florence is an Associate Professor in and Chairperson of the Department of Applied Behavioral Science at the University of Kansas where she directs the Performance Management Laboratory.
 Her research examines effective and efficient staff training and performance improvement practices.
-She also conducts translational research in on-campus laboratory facilities.
-Florence has published articles and book chapters on a variety of topics including training, performance management, assessment, and intervention.
-She has served on the editorial boards of Journal of Applied Behavior Analysis, Journal of Behavioral Education, Behavior Analysis in Practice, The Psychological Record, and School Psychology Review and is an Associate Editor for Journal of Behavioral Education and Behavior Analysis in Practice.
-Florence is co-editor of two books published through Springer titled Handbook of Crisis Intervention for Individuals with Developmental Disabilities and Bridging the Gap Between Science and Practice in Autism Service Delivery.
+Florence has published over 75 articles and book chapters and two edited books on a variety of topics including training, performance management, assessment, and intervention.
+Moreover, she has been an Associate Editor for Journal of Applied Behavior Analysis, Journal of Behavioral Education, and Behavior Analysis in Practice.

 Rob Holdsambeck, EdD, LCP, BCBA-D